wcarhart/tug/deploy.md

-nvm --version # verify this works nvm install 15.14.0 # or, pick desired version npm install --global yarn sudo apt-get install libcap2-bin sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\`` npm install --global pm2@latest
+nvm --version # verify this works nvm install 15.14.0 # or, pick desired version npm install --global yarn
+# if you want to run tug on port 80, we need to give Node.js access to the
+# restricted port using libcap2
+sudo apt-get install libcap2-bin sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\`` npm install --global pm2@latest